-If you are not registered as a USask student, you are not covered by the University of Saskatchewan liability insurance and not eligible to be licensed by College of Physicians and Surgeons.
-If you are not registered, you are not allowed to participate in any clinical setting.
+If students are not registered as a USask student, they are not covered by the University of Saskatchewan liability insurance and not eligible to be licensed by College of Physicians and Surgeons.
+Students who are not registered, are not allowed to participate in any clinical setting.

-Once you are admitted as a CoM student, you will be given information on what courses to register in.
+Once students are admitted as a CoM student, they will be given information on what courses to register in.
 It is the student's responsibility to register once notified.